eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 ## Adding inline documentation

-It's usually a good idea to add some kind of documentation to important methods like `hello()`.
+It's usually a good idea to add some kind of documentation to important functions like `hello()`.
 One way we could do this is by using a C-style comment, either like this:

 <!-- try-post: